The work I do as a professional organizer is all about smart and safe storage. I consult on and implement day to day storage for:

 - Use high quality, sturdy shelf and cabinet systems that don’t damage easily when moving from one home or storage space to another.
 These will likely be with you for the long-haul, so make sure the shelves are functional and pleasing to have around.

 - Invest in secure bins and containers with flat lids for easy stacking.
-Make sure water cannot penetrate the base or lid of containers that will be stored in a garage, attic, basement, or off-site storage unit if there happens to be flooding or a leak in the roof.
+Make sure water cannot penetrate the base or lid of containers that will be stored in a garage, attic, basement, or off-site storage unit if there happens to be flooding or a leak in the roof, which often happens after a big rain.

-- Adjustable shelving – in kitchen cabinets, built-in cabinet systems, bookshelves, garage shelving – is a life saver.
+- Adjustable shelving is a life saver – in kitchen cabinets, built-in cabinet systems, bookshelves, garage shelving.

 - Use hooks to hang and suspend items in cabinets, closets, garages, and workspaces.

-- Use risers to maximize space that doesn’t have adjustable shelving.
-Here is my favorite expandable version.
+- Use shelf risers to maximize space that doesn’t have adjustable shelving.
 They work great for lots of areas, not just kitchens!

 - Hang dresses, blouses, shirts, and tanks using slim hangers whenever possible.
 This uses space more efficiently than folding and prevents wrinkled clothing.
 Fold or use cascading pant/skirt hangers for bottoms.
 More on hangers here.